jcoiii/web_kp/README.md

 **31/01/19**<br />
   *Forms and Upload pdf only File<br />
 **31/01/19 Malam Hari**<br />
-  *Attatch File navigation bar Panduan
+  *Attatch File navigation bar Panduan<br />
+  *How to Center placeholders and buttons?